 | Fruit | The female flowers produce clusters of red fruit called drupes. |

-| Leaves | Trifoliate leaves are glossy on their upper surfaces and covered in fine hairs on their lower surfaces.
-They appear green during the growing season but may turn red or orange in the fall.
-However, the fall coloration can be inconsistent; when it does occur, it is pretty dramatic.
-Additionally, the foliage releases a fragrant aroma when crushed. |
+| Leaves | Trifoliate leaves are shiny on their upper surfaces and covered with fine hairs on their lower surfaces.
+They are green during the growing season but may turn red or orange in the fall.
+However, fall color can be inconsistent; when it does occur, it’s quite striking.
+Additionally, the foliage releases a fragrant smell when crushed. |

 | Stems | Young stems are brown, pubescent, woody, zig-zag form, and spreading.
 They develop a gray color with age.
 Stems can root when touching the soil. |

-| Dimensions | A scrambling spreading shrub reaching 5-6 feet tall by 6-10 feet spread.
-It spreads by root suckers and forms colonies and thickets. |
+| Dimensions | A scrambling, spreading shrub that grows 5-6 feet tall and spreads 6-10 feet wide.
+It propagates through root suckers, forming colonies and thickets. |

-| Maintenance | can be rejuvenated by hard pruning |
+| Maintenance | Can be rejuvenated by hard pruning. |

 | Propagation | seeds, cuttings |